 Tangermünde sights

 Where to go in Tangermuende?
 This question arises when we visit this Hanseatic city on the Elbe in the Altmark.
-Tangermünde is a town that is worth a visit.
-It lies at the mouth of the Tangier and the Elbe.
-No wonder that Travelbook readers voted Tangermünde the most beautiful small town in Germany in 2019.
-The city looks back on a history that goes back more than 1000 years.
+The tourism authority invited us as travel bloggers to research this historic city.
+Tangermünde is a small town worth visiting.
+It lies at the confluence of the Tanger and Elbe Rivers.
+It's no wonder that readers of Travelbook voted Tangermünde the most beautiful small town in Germany in 2019.
+The city looks back on more than 1000 years of history.
 It was an imperial city.
-The Hanseatic League also had its headquarters here for many years.
-The cityscape from the Middle Ages is still almost completely preserved.
-The city is surrounded by a city wall that is still almost completely intact.
-Three city gates still provide access to the old town today.
-The Tangermünde sights include a castle hotel, a historic hotel with regional cuisine and brick Gothic architecture that extends from the town hall to the city gates.
-There is also a lot to discover in the Tangermünde area, as our video shows.
+For many years, the Hanseatic League also had a seat here.
+The medieval townscape is still almost completely preserved.

 Old tradition in Tangermünde